You're hiring a freelancer for your project, but what should you ask them? After freelancing successfully for many years, let me help you out.

 That being said, while it's great to have someone who has experience with your type of project, it's not essential.
 Remember, most web projects are related in some way, whether it's through technology, code or whatever else.

-Just keep in mind that a bank website is vastly different from an eCommerce store, so having someone with experience in your general area is big plus.
+Just keep in mind that a bank website is vastly different from an eCommerce store, so having someone with experience in your general area is a big plus.